resource/Front-End-Standards/JavaScript/JavaScript.md

 - Use liberal whitespace to enhance legibility.

+- Use tabs, not spaces.

-- Use tabs set to 4 spaces.
+- Tabs set to 4 spaces is preferred, but 2 spaces is ok too.

     ```javascript
-    // bad
+    // ok
     function() {
     ∙∙var name;
     }

-    // good
+    // ok
     function() {
     ∙∙∙∙var name;
     }